Southwest Commuter and Cannonball Paths

 The Southwest Commuter Path, along with the Cannonball Path, give cyclists an excellent opportunity to complete a 12-mile circle tour of the city of Madison.
 The paved asphalt trails are in excellent condition and offer a range of magnificent views.
 The trails move through tranquil forests and quiet city neighborhoods, as well as commercial districts, the University of Wisconsin campus, and busy downtown Madison.
 There are several trail overpasses and underpasses, and busy intersections to cross.
 Cyclists may want to consider wearing bright fluorescent clothing, and using lights to increase their visibility to drivers.

-Descend the bike path on the north side of the parking lot to the Capital City State Trail.
-Turn left (west) on the Capital City State Trail and continue less than a quarter of a mile to the Velo UnderRound.
-At this junction, the Southwest Commuter Path is accessed by heading north uphill on a connector path.
+A path descends a hill from the trailhead to join the Capital City State Trail.
+The route turns left (west) on the Capital City State Trail and travels less than a quarter of a mile to the Velo UnderRound.
+At this junction, the Southwest Commuter Path is accessed by turning right (north) and biking uphill on a short connector path.
 A bridge towering over the roundabout marks where the Badger State Trail becomes Madison’s Southwest Commuter Path.
+The Military Ridge Sate Trail also begins at the roundabout.

 The trail continues northeast alongside Odana Hills Golf Course and a wooded residential area.
 After 0.7 mile, another rest area with a self-service station is located at the trail’s junction with S. Midvale Boulevard.
 The path moves forward through quiet wooded neighborhoods.
 At Odana Road, as at other major intersections, flashing crosswalk lights are present to secure safe crossing.
 Using these safety features throughout the route is recommended, as many roads are busy, and cars move quickly.